-The recommendations included herein are based on standard practices of fabrication and construction.
+Park in a Truck LEGAL NOTICE The recommendations included herein are based on standard practices of fabrication and construction.
 In no event shall Thomas Jefferson University (TJU), TJU's Lab For Social Innovation, Park-in-a-Truck, and/or its faculty, staff or affiliates be liable for any damages or injury to person or property damages arising out of the use of these recommendations.
 Thomas Jefferson University (TJU), TJU's Lab For Social Innovation, Park-in-a-Truck, or its faculty, staff and/or affiliates make no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
 Further, Thomas Jefferson University (TJU), TJU's Lab For Social Innovation, Park-in-a-Truck, and/or its faculty, staff or affiliates do not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of these recommendations.
 The use of these recommendations constitutes your acknowledgment of the aforementioned.

-WORKING VERSION 1.0

-PARK IN A TRUCK TOOLKIT - WORKING VERSION 1.0

-This toolkit is a working toolkit, a formalized process of how a few communities have bettered themselves through designing, building and maintaining their own park.
-As a working toolkit, it is a work in progress.
-It is not perfect, but it is a great start towards a complex issue distilled into a few chapters.
-This is the first of several versions that will be published.
-Behind the scenes many parks are being build, communities bettering themselves, and people reviewing this process.
-Each park built, each community meeting, and every trip to home depot - something is learned.
-All this knowledge gained contributes to this book continuously as a feedback loop.
-Also crucial to the next version is getting feedback from professionals, organizations, and most importantly, community members like you!
+WORKING VERSION 1.0 PARK IN A TRUCK TOOLKIT - WORKING VERSION 1.0 This toolkit is a working document describing a formalized process for how a few communities bettered themselves by designing, building and maintaining their own parks.
+It is not perfect, but a work in progress and one of several versions that will be published.
+Behind the scenes, neighbors are building parks, communities are bettering themselves, and people are reviewing this process.
+Something is learned with every community meeting, every trip to Home Depot and every park built.
+All this knowledge gained contributes to future Toolkit editions.
+Crucial to the next version is getting feedback from professionals, organizations and, most importantly, community members like you!
 Please share your thoughts, questions, or ideas with us!
+Kimberlee.Douglas@jefferson.edu ParkinaTruck@jefferson.edu @ParkinaTruck